Description length of canonical and microcanonical models

-In words, it is the distribution that \emph{a priori} requires the minimum number of nats when compared to the shortest description length \emph{a posteriori}, that is $-\ln P_{\mathcal{M}}(\bm{x};\hat{\bm{\theta}}(\bm{x}))$; the minimum is found in the worst-case scenario, i.e. for the data $\bm{x}$ for which this difference is maximal.
+In words, it is the distribution that \emph{a priori} requires the minimum number of nats when compared to the shortest description length \emph{a posteriori}, that is $-\ln P_{\mathcal{M}}(\bm{x};\hat{\bm{\theta}}(\bm{x}))$.
+The minimum is found in the worst-case scenario, i.e., for the data $\bm{x}$ for which this difference is maximal.
 The unique solution to this \emph{minimax} problem reads

 which is a normalized maximum likelihood.
-Following the universal coding approach, the description length of $\bm{x}$ through model $\mathcal{M}$ is defined as
+Following the universal coding approach, the description length of $\bm{x}$ through model $\mathcal{M}$ is computed as

-while the first term is (minus) a model maximum log-likelihood, the second term
+While the first term is (minus) a model maximum log-likelihood, the second term

 is named \emph{parametric complexity} of $\mathcal{M}$.
-Notice that $\mathcal{X}$ represents the set of all possible data sets of fixed size $V$, i.e. all the observable samples of size $V$: thus, $\text{COMP}_\mathcal{M}$ depends on both the model and $\mathcal{X}$.
+Notice that $\mathcal{X}$ represents the set of all possible data sets of fixed size $V$, i.e., all the observable samples of size $V$.
+Thus, $\text{COMP}_\mathcal{M}$ depends on both the model and $\mathcal{X}$.
 Finally, we can rewrite equation (\ref{nml1}) as

-\\ Once we have an evaluation method to compute the description length of data given a model, the MDL principle prescribes selecting the one whose description length is minimum.
-As AIC and BIC and many other criteria based on information theory, the description length (\ref{dl_nml}) is made of two terms: the likelihood term, evaluated on the data, which favors models with a high goodness-of-fit, and the complexity term, which depends only on the chosen model and penalizes models that are too complex.
-Minimizing the description length results in a trade-off between goodness-of-fit and complexity, thus preventing over-fitting.
-Notice that this trade-off is not imposed \textit{ad-hoc} but derives naturally from implementing the principle.
+Similarly to other criteria rooted in information theory, this description length consists of two terms: the log-likelihood term, evaluated on the data and favoring models with a high goodness-of-fit, and the complexity term, depending only on the chosen model and penalizing the ones that are too complex.

-The complexity term COMP can be quite hard to evaluate, and it is ill-defined for many models.
-Nevertheless, if the model is a $k$-dimensional i.i.d. exponential family, and under some weak additional regularity conditions on $\mathcal{M}$, the following asymptotic result, first introduced by Rissanen \cite{rissanen96}, is available: